Ortho-k and Corneal Refractive

 Your doctor might use an in-office inventory of lenses for fitting your eyes with ortho-k lenses the same day corneal topography measurements are taken, or he or she may order custom ortho-k lenses for fitting at a later date.

-How Long Does Ortho-k Take?
+10. How Much Does Ortho-k Cost?

 Each eye care practitioner determines his or her own fees for orthokeratology, based in part on the doctor's level of expertise, time required and lens costs.

 The cost of ortho-k, including follow-up care associated with fitting the lenses, can vary significantly depending on the type and degree of your refractive error and whether you are choosing ortho-k lenses for long-term myopia control in addition to the temporary correction of existing myopia.

 Ortho-k prices in the U.S. generally range from $1,000 to $2,000 (for both eyes), making the procedure roughly half the cost of LASIK.
 But particularly difficult cases of ortho-k can cost as much as $4,000.

 Normally, orthokeratology is not covered completely by vision care insurance plans, but a portion of the fees may be covered by some plans.

 Unlike LASIK, ortho-k is reversible.
 If you try reshaping lenses and later decide you want laser eye surgery instead, you can do that.
-But you will have to discontinue wearing the lenses and wait a period of time before surgery (possibly several months) to allow your corneas to fully revert to their natural shape.
+But you will have to discontinue wearing the lenses and wait a period of time before surgery (possibly several months) to allow your corneas to fully revert to their pre-orthokeratology shape.

-As with all contact lenses, there are some possible side effects and complications of wearing ortho-k lenses.
+Finally, keep in mind that, as with all contact lenses, there are some possible side effects and complications of wearing ortho-k lenses.
 Ask your eye care practitioner for details.

 About the Author: Gary Heiting, OD, is senior editor of AllAboutVision.com.
 Dr. Heiting has more than 25 years of experience as an eye care provider, health educator and consultant to the eyewear industry.
 His special interests include contact lenses, nutrition and preventive vision care.
 Connect with Dr. Heiting via Google+.

-[Page updated August 2013]
+[Page updated February 2014]

 For more Contact Lenses articles, please visit this section's home page or use the search box below.